Free Download

 Works with any tools you use.
 Pairs neatly with Easy Agile Programs in Jira.

 Like the flow?
-The download gives you the ready-to-use tables and prompts so this becomes routine - not a one-off.
+The download gives you the ready-to-use tables and examples so this becomes routine - not a one-off.

 Who gets value from this